johnjdavisiv/rmba/README.md

 I have also implemented parametric bootstrapping to estimate confidence intervals for all of the parameters estimated by `rmba`.

-My implementation differs from Parker et al. in that I bootstrap the upper and lower limits of agreement (and everything else) directly from the bootstrap percentiles, as opposed to calculating them after bootstrapping by using a formula.
-I had a hard time following the code in Parker et al. that implements this feature (it's not clear to me whether their code is actually resampling the random effects on each boostrap replicate).
+My implementation differs from Parker et al. in that I bootstrap the upper and lower limits of agreement (and everything else) directly from the bootstrap percentiles.
+When I was following the supplementary code to Parker et al. it wasn't completely clear to me whether their code is resampling the random effects on each boostrap replicate, which is what should be happening.

 The particular flavor of bootstrap is the "parametric random effects bootstrap coupled with residual bootstrap" detailed in [Thai et al. 2013](https://onlinelibrary.wiley.com/doi/abs/10.1002/pst.1561).
-The idea is to resample new random effects from a Gaussian with an SD of $\sigma_u$, and resample new residuals similarly using $\sigma_{\epsilon}$.
-Parker et al. use the same approach but appear to deviate slightly from the "vanilla" implementation in their code.
+The idea is to resample new random effects from a Gaussian with an SD equal to the estimated SD of the random effects, and resample new residuals similarly using the estimated SD of the residuals.

-My non-expert understanding is that bootstrapping a derived variable (in this case, $\beta_0 \pm 1.96*\sqrt{\sigma_u^2 + \sigma_{\epsilon}^2}$) is just as valid as bootstrapping anything else, but **there is a good chance I am mistaken**—I am not a statistician, so this feature should be considered experimental.
+My non-expert understanding is that bootstrapping a derived variable (in this case, the limits of agreement is just as valid as bootstrapping anything else, **but there is a good chance I am mistaken**—I am not a statistician, so this feature should be considered experimental and possibly incorrect.

 Bootstrapping can be implemented as follows: